crashworks3d/Iron_Man_Servo/README.md

 ## **WARNING!!!**

-If you have an AM2, AM3 or AM4 board, _**DO NOT USE THIS CODE!!!**_  Contact us directly for the code that is compatible.
+If you have an AM2, AM3 or AM4 board, _**DO NOT USE THIS CODE!!!**_  Use our code in the GitHub repository here: [Iron_Man_Servo_AM](https://github.com/crashworks3d/Iron_Man_Servo_AM).
 Attempting to upload this code will void any support and potentially render your board useless.

 ## Getting Started

 It will be helpful but not necessary if you have a basic level of programming experience as well as a little experience programming Arduino micro controllers.
-This project was created using the [Aurduino IDE](https://www.arduino.cc/).
+This project was created using the [Arduino IDE](https://www.arduino.cc/).
 Clone or download this repository at your own risk.

 You can download the 3D printable servo kit from Thingiverse: